Skip to content

 That following year I fished the Bahamas extensively, explored Belize and the Yucatan, so the eight-weight reel Hatch loaned me got pretty worked over.
 To really test the reel I never once cleaned it in fresh water (sorry John and Danny).
 Saltwater is very corrosive, so besides a few rainstorms the reel was given a severe punishment.
 To my amazement the reel never failed.
 All other reels I had previously fished in the salt would of never made it without constant cleaning and oiling.

 I used the Hatch for many years and it never once needed to be refurbished.
 The crank knob seal did stick after a few years, but a little scrubbing with a toothbrush and some oil it worked fine.
 Hatch has solved that issue.
-I ended up giving the reel to a guide in Cuba and have since seen it in his guide boat, and still working perfectly!
+I ended up giving the reel to a guide and have since seen it in his guide boat, and still working perfectly!

 I was 100% completely wrong about my initial impression of Hatch Reels back in 2005.
 It is the only reel I have fished for the past decade.
 I fully stand behind the reels, leader and tippets, pliers, nippers, and new fly lines.
 We even have loaner reels from Hatch and rods from Thomas and Thomas and Winston for our Yellow Dog clients.
 This equipment is constantly in the field and gets pounded.
 The Hatch reels stand up to this constant use in the saltwater.